 After conducting a concert with Andrew Bird in 2018, Hackman was asked to play piano with Bird on the live taping of the PBS show Articulate.
 Other soloists and ensembles Hackman has composed/arranged for and collaborated with include the Beach Boys, Michael Bolton, Aoife O’Donovan, Storm Large, and Carly Rae Jepsen; violinist Joshua Bell; and choral ensembles Chanticleer, The Tallis Scholars and the Brooklyn Youth Chorus.
 In addition, he has collaborated closely with the group Time for Three for nearly a decade, serving as their music director for a time, producing two of their albums, and penning over fifty arrangements, orchestrations, and compositions.
 Hackman is also a frequent contributor to From the Top.

 From 2015-2017, Hackman served as creative director and conductor of FUSE@PSO, a genre-defying series of the Pittsburgh Symphony that introduced the symphony to thousands of new listeners.
 From 2013 to 2015, Hackman was music director of the “Mash-Up” series at the Colorado Music Festival.

-Hackman studied counterpoint, composition and improvisation under his mentor Dr. Ford Lallerstedt at the Curtis Institute of Music in Philadelphia.
-He received an advance diploma in conducting at Curtis under Otto-Werner Mueller and studied subsequently with David Zinman at the American Academy of Conducting at Aspen.
+In 2001 Hackman was the only outside student to be accepted to Otto-Werner Mueller’s conducting studio at The Juilliard School and Curtis Institute of Music.
+He received an advanced diploma in conducting at Curtis, where he also studied counterpoint, composition and improvisation under his mentor Dr. Ford Lallerstedt.
+He subsequently studied conducting with David Zinman at the American Academy of Conducting at Aspen.
 He received further training in orchestration from the Broadway orchestrator and composer William Brohn.
 His undergraduate degree is in piano performance from the University of Illinois at Urbana-Champaign, where he studied with Gustavo Romero.